About Alison Marie

 My Story

-My other love, for science and solving puzzles, lead me first to pursue my doctorate in Chemical Engineering (for those of you that don’t know what ChemE is, think of it as a cross between chemistry, physics, math, economics and whatever you need to make it as efficient as possible).
+My other loves, for science and solving puzzles, led me first to pursue my doctorate in Chemical Engineering (for those of you that don’t know what ChemE is, think of it as a cross between chemistry, physics, math, economics and whatever you need to make it as efficient as possible).

 During that time is where my love of running flourished (potentially into an obsession).